airblast-dev/vshieldpy/README.md

 # vshieldpy
 A library designed to ease the use of the vShield API when using python.
-Almost all functionality of the API is implemented and with (mostly) proper exceptions.
+Almost all functionality of the API is implemented, and with proper exceptions.

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![Read the Docs](https://readthedocs.org/projects/vshieldpy/badge/?version=latest)](https://vshieldpy.readthedocs.io/en/latest)